ashleydeyoung/README-generator/fileREADME.md

   ## Usage

-  at this time, there is nothing the user needs to know
+  nothing at this moment

   ## License

-  This project is licensed under the PGL 3.0 License.
+  This project is licensed under the APACHE 2.0 License.

   ## Contributing

-  not accepting contributions at this time
+  nothing at this time

   ## Tests

   To run tests, run the following command:

   ```
-  npm test
+  npm tests
   ```

   ## Questions

-  If you have any questions about this project, please contact ashleytest at ashley@test.com.
+  If you have any questions about this project, please contact ashley at ashley@gmail.com.